Tijuana Baja California, Mexico Travel Guide

 The king of Tijuana's food scene.
 This involves Carne Asada, Adobada/Al Pastor (a Tijuana specialty), Birria (slow-cooked goat or beef stew with consommé), and Pescado/Camarón (fried fish or shrimp tacos).

-Found everywhere, from street stands to sit-down restaurants.
+Found everywhere, from street stands to sit-full-service restaurants.

-Fresh raw seafood (fish or shrimp) marinated in citrus juices, often mixed with onion, cilantro, and tomato.
+Fresh raw seafood (types of fish or shrimp) soaked in citrus juices, often mixed with onion, cilantro, and tomato.
 It offers a refreshing taste.

 Widely available at seafood restaurants (marisquerías).